 The EPA argues that scientific evidence supports the finding that greenhouse gases contribute to climate change and harm "the public welfare of current and future generations."
 The finding was the result of a 2007 U.S. Supreme Court order that directed the EPA to examine how greenhouse gases affect climate change.
 The court said that if the EPA determined greenhouse gases were harmful, which it did, they should be regulated by the EPA under the federal Clean Air Act.

 After issuing the Endangerment Finding, the EPA established three rules to regulate greenhouse gas emissions.
 The "tailpipe rule" established regulations on motor vehicle manufacturers that would reduce greenhouse gas emissions in new cars.
-The "timing rule" said other facilities would also be subject to greenhouse gas regulations when the tailpipe rule kicked in January 2011.
-And the "tailoring rule" targeted large polluters by requiring only the permitting of facilities that may meet or exceed a threshold for greenhouse gas emissions.
+The "timing rule" said that other facilities would also be subject to greenhouse gas regulations when the tailpipe rule started in January 2011.
+And the "tailoring rule" targeted large polluters by requiring only the permitting of facilities that meet or exceed a threshold for greenhouse gas emissions.

 "EPA's crusade to regulate [greenhouse gases] at any cost and at break-neck speed have created an environment of regulatory and economic uncertainty at precisely the wrong moment," Texas attorneys wrote in a court brief.
 The state argues that it doesn't have the time or resources to comply with the intensified regulations and that compliance could hurt job creation and the economy.